Swan's Video Surveillance Center : Currently Viewing Monitor 5 <return to previous monitor>

 The paint jobs on the backup bands' faces are white on one side, black on the other; they kind of remind us of Frank Gorshin's makeup from the Star Trek TOS episode, "Let That be Your Last Battlefield."

-It wasn't very nice of Winslow to strangle this guy, who was really just doing his job, but of course Winslow needs to feel that he is involved as Phoenix is showcased to the world; he is both literally and metaphorically putting her in the spotlight.
+It wasn't very nice of Winslow to strangle this spotlight operator (played by Paul Marcus, who was a member of the electrics department on set in Dallas), who was really just doing his job, but of course Winslow needs to feel that he is involved as Phoenix is showcased to the world; he is both literally and metaphorically putting her in the spotlight.
 The "strangling the innocent spotlight guy" schtick is probably modeled on a similar moment in the 1943 (Claude Rains) version of Phantom of the Opera, in which the Phantom strangles, from behind, a similarly innocent member of the chorus in order to take his place onstage.
-Many years later, in what we assume is a tongue-in-cheek reference to his own performance in Phantom, Bill Finley will repeat this move yet again in De Palma's Black Dahlia, as shown here.
+Many years later, in what we had assumed (until Mr. De Palma told us otherwise) was a tongue-in-cheek reference to his own performance in Phantom, Bill Finley would repeat this move yet again in De Palma's Black Dahlia, as shown here.

 We're not sure what's up with the pink splotches on Philbin's pants here.
 Jessica played Garry's girlfriend, and then wife, Phoebe, in the last season of It's Garry Shandling's Show.
 Our suspicions that naming her "Phoebe" was a shout-out to her role as "Phoenix" were confirmed by the penultimate episode of the series, The Talent Show, in which it is revealed that a Phantom of the Opera-like character has been skulking under the stage developing an obsession for Phoebe.
 He drags her down to his lair, declares his love for her (they even work in a reference to Pennies from Heaven, another film Jessica starred in), and insists she must sing his song at the talent show being held in Garry's condo.
 When she refuses, he sabotages the other characters' acts one after another until she finally agrees.
 At show's end, she emerges and sings, wearing a white dress remarkably similar to the one worn by Phoenix in her debut.
 We won't spoil the joke by telling you what the Phantom's song turns out to be.